 - Slowly add the sugar while continuing to beat the egg whites.
 Beat on high speed until the egg whites reach stiff peaks.
 You’ve made meringue!

-- Add the yellow gel food colouring and beat in at low speed.
+- Add your food colouring now and gently beat in.

-- Fold your almond and icing sugar mixture into the meringue in two parts.
+- Fold your almond, icing sugar and spice mixture into the meringue in two parts.

 - For perfectly round macarons, use a large, 0.4″ plain tip with a pastry bag, or do it the lazy way and cut a corner off a zip top bag for mostly round macarons.
 Twist (or don’t yet cut) the bag at the tip and place it, tip side down, in a tall glass.
 Fill with your batter and twist, close or clip the other end to help keep the messy batter moving in the right direction.
 Pipe the batter into the centre of the circles on your sheets/mats and stop before reaching the edges as the batter will spread out a bit.